 in their efforts to craft thriving environments for children and adults.

-Learning Moments CDs (for use on a computer) present real-life video files that are the perfect complement to workshops, lectures, and online courses on how young children learn through play.
-They make general principles of child development and early education come to life by revealing children's natural process of discovery, invention, and learning.
+The Learning Moments series (for use on a computer) presents real-life video files that are the perfect compliment to workshops, lectures, and online courses on how young children learn.
+These video clips make general principles of child development and early education come to life by allowing viewers to see what children know.

 Delivered five days a week containing news, success stories, solutions, trend reports, and much more.Unsubscribe